Noaaan/MythicMetals/README.md

 This mod is now licensed under MIT.
 Please read it before using any code.
 You can use this mod as an example/base for adding in blocks, ingots, armor, tools, and ore generation for Fabric mods.
 Feel free to use this in any modpack you wish for.
-I might feature them on this page!
+I might feature them on CurseForge/Modrinth!
+Some modpacks that use Mythic Metals:
+* Euphoric Curiosities:

 ## Credits